abdlkrim3/reservation-enset/README.md

 ## Development and Testing of Microservices

-- Microservices development includes configuring entities, DAO, services, DTO, REST controllers, Feign clients, and necessary configurations.
+- Microservices development includes configuring entities, services, REST controllers, Feign clients, and necessary configurations.

 - Application security is implemented using Oauth2 and OIDC, with Keycloak as the identity provider.